Become a PMF

 - An official statement, dated 1991 or later, from the U.S. Department of Veterans Affairs certifying that the veteran is receiving a nonservice-connected disability pension.

 - For spouses and mothers of disabled veterans: An official statement, dated 1991 or later, from the U.S. Department of Veterans Affairs or branch of the Armed Forces, certifying: (1) the present existence of the veteran's service connected disability; (2) the percentage and nature of the service connected disability; and, (3) a notation as to whether or not the service connected disability is rated as permanent and total.
+The spouse should also submit a copy of their marriage license/certificate as proof of marriage.

 2. What is a DD-214?

 A DD-214, "Certificate of Release or Discharge from Active Duty", is issued to military members upon separation from active service.
 It contains information about the veteran's dates of military service and separation.
+Preferably, submit the Member 4 copy.

 3. I lost my DD-214, Certificate of Release or Discharge from Active Duty, how can I obtain a copy?